Hit enter to search or ESC to close

 We have over 1200 athletes competing in the games - each hoping to do their region proud.
 Below you will see an example of the amazing talent across all the regions!

-Sadhbh Feehan - Bowling - Leinster Region
+Sadbh Feehan - Bowling - Leinster Region

-Moira Scott - Multiple Sports - Leinster Region
+Moira Scott - Kayaking - Leinster Region

 Munster Region Athletes //